I-81 Corridor Improvement Study: Tier 2 I-77/I-81 Overlap

 What's Being Done

-The Virginia Department of Transportation (VDOT), in cooperation with the Federal Highway Administration (FHWA), is conducting a location study to evaluate alternatives to meet existing and future travel needs in the study area between Exit 72 and Exit 81 on co-located Interstate 81 and 77 near Wytheville.
-To facilitate this action, VDOT and FHWA completed a Tier 1 Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) in 2007, and this Environmental Assessment (EA) serves as the second tier study.
+The Virginia Department of Transportation (VDOT), in cooperation with the Federal Highway Administration (FHWA), conducted a location study to evaluate alternatives to meet existing and future travel needs in the study area between Exit 72 and Exit 81 on co-located Interstate 81 and 77 near Wytheville.
+To facilitate this action, VDOT and FHWA completed a Tier 1 Final Environmental Impact Statement (FEIS) in 2007, and the Environmental Assessment (EA) serves as the second tier study.

 In May 2012, the Commonwealth Transportation Board selected the location for the I-77/I-81 overlap in Wythe County choosing Candidate Build Alternative B, which adds one travel lane in each direction of the current location of the overlap.